 And now you have Caitlyn Jenner on the next series of Transparent!
-That's the ultimate expression, the ultimate result of this kind of assimilationist politics - the main spokesperson for transgender people is a rich, white, Republican, Christian, Conservative.
+That's the ultimate expression, the ultimate result of this kind of assimilationist politics -- the main spokesperson for transgender people is a rich, white, Republican, Christian, Conservative.
 It gives you a little vertigo somehow.
-To recognise that the gay movement is no longer a reliably leftist movement at all, it's become something else.
+To recognize that the gay movement is no longer a reliably leftist movement at all, it's become something else.

 It seems timely that you've returned to terrorism as a taboo subject.

 Yeah, people are preoccupied with geopolitical things like terrorism, which is held over our heads, this weapon so we live in fear.
 It's easy to forget about things like feminism or gay rights, which are the first things to be swept under the carpet because they don't think it's a priority or they don't take it seriously.